chanudinho/sword-api/README.md

 This repository is an integral part of Sword Health's challenge, serving as a practical development exercise.

+Note 1: Apologies for the oversight, but after the deadline, I realized there were some missing details in the readme, dockerfile, and docker-compose.
+I have now updated them accordingly.
+If these changes are not acceptable, I completely understand.
+However, you can easily replicate the staging branch, as they were all in place before the deadline.
+Thank you for your understanding.

+Note 2: If the docker image doesn't work please check if the main.sh file has the LF line break

 Whenever I do a separate project, like this one, and I don't know the standards that the company uses, I try to follow the good code practices adopted in these two projects: [NodeBestPraticies](https://github.com/goldbergyoni/nodebestpractices) e [CleanCode](https://github.com/ryanmcdermott/clean-code-javascript)

 Read this in other languages: [Português](README.pt.md)